BlaqueDevs/se-assignment-day-4-software-project-management-sammy254deche/README.md

 - **Government Contracts**: Large-scale government projects, such as defense systems or public infrastructure, often use Waterfall due to strict requirements and documentation needs.
 - **Manufacturing Processes**: Developing a new product in the manufacturing industry, where each stage (design, prototype, production) follows a sequential process and alterations mid-way can lead to significant costs.

-### Key Points
-- **Agile** is more suitable for projects that need flexibility, client involvement, and rapid delivery.
-It's excellent for environments where requirements can evolve and change frequently.
-- **Waterfall** is ideal for projects with clear, unchanging requirements, and where each phase needs to be completed before moving to the next.
-It's suitable for industries with strict regulations and where thorough documentation is critical.

 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?